vyos/vyos-documentation/docs/configuration/service/dns.rst

      queries will be validated and will be answered with a SERVFAIL in case of bogus data, regardless of the client's request.

-   .. note:: The famous UNIX/Linux ``dig`` tool sets the AD-bit in the query.
+   .. note:: The popular Unix/Linux ``dig`` tool sets the AD-bit in the query.
       This might lead to unexpected query results when testing.
-Set ``+noad`` on the ``dig`` commandline when this is the case.
+Set ``+noad`` on the ``dig`` command line when this is the case.

    .. note:: The ``CD``-bit is honored correctly for process and validate.
 For
       log-fail, failures will be logged too.

 .. cfgcmd:: set service dns forwarding ignore-hosts-file

-   Do not use local ``/etc/hosts`` file in name resolution.
+   Do not use the local ``/etc/hosts`` file in name resolution.
 VyOS DHCP server will use this file to add resolvers to assigned addresses.

 .. cfgcmd:: set service dns forwarding max-cache-entries